 Eppicotispai Chitarra Pasta Maker

-A true treasure hunter from MA snagged this deal before you could.
+A clever deal seeker from MA snagged this deal before you could.

 Search our site to find another great deal.
 But hurry!
 With our low prices, we sell out fast!

 Please note: BLINQ sells products in multiple conditions (new, open box, refurbished, etc).
 Not all reviews are reflective of the condition that you may purchase.

 - Eppicotispai Chitarra (pronounced key-tahr-rah) is a pasta maker believed to have been invented in Chieti, Abruzzo region in central Italy around the 1800's.Meaning 'guitar,' a chitarra looks like a double-sided harp, with strings set close on one side, farther on the other.
 In then center of the device is a slanted board, designed to allow the cut pasta to slide off easily once it's been cut by the strings.
 Simply use a rolling pin, flattening and pressing the dough through the wires.
 Two sides: Angel air 3 mm and Fettuccini 5 mm Natural Wood Artesanal product Handwash recommended 100-Percent Made in Italy

 - Retailer needs to move overstock, open box & refurbished inventory.